nicnocquee/simple-i18n-next/readme.md

 </main>
 ```

-In a client component, you can use the generated function like this:
+In a client component, you can use the generated plural functions like this:

 ```tsx:client/page.tsx
 "use client";